 Stay Away from Ancient Sites

 People once thrived in the cliffs of many desert climbing areas.
 Never climb on private property without permission, and never disturb artifacts, buildings and artwork you find hidden in desert cliffs.
-In fact, if you find something, consider reporting it on sites like Mountain Project, so others looking to visit the area can know that something is there and that particular route shouldn’t be climbed.

 Many birds, particularly raptors, nest high in the sandstone cliffs along favorite climbing routes.
 Each year, certain climbing areas close so birds can nest in peace.
 Respect those closures.
 They are in place to protect the wildlife of the area.
 If you find a nest in an open area, let others know by posting it to Mountain Project so the birds can raise their young.